- What is A Data Model?

 - Attribute: An individual level within a dimension.
-For example, Month is an attribute in the Time Dimension.
+For example, a month is an attribute in the Time Dimension.

-- Hierarchy: The specification of levels that represents the relationship between different attributes within a dimension.
+- Hierarchy: The specification of levels representing the relationship between different attributes within a dimension.
 For example, one possible hierarchy in the Time dimension is Year → Quarter → Month → Day.

 - Fact Table: A fact table is a table that contains the measures of interest.
 For example, sales amount would be such a measure.

 - Lookup Table: The lookup table provides detailed information about the attributes.
 For example, the lookup table for the Quarter attribute would include a list of all the quarters available in the data warehouse.